theSTremblay/taggui-JSON/README.md

 # TagGUI-JSON

 - Original work on TagGUI can be found here: https://github.com/jhc13/taggui
-- This code should be referencing v1.25.2 of this release
+- This code should be referencing the latest v1.30.0 release after the latest update - If you see any discrepancies please let me know

 ## Updates/Modifications
 - Use the TagGUI GUI to add Json tags to your images